isaac-pj/vr-store/wiki.md

 # ideas

-- pop menu interactions (chose fonts and icons) see IKEA exemple
-- router system and scene fadein transition
-- details page and product interactios
-- in scene interactions for change colors and some other props
-- top down umbrella menu
-- sections menu isometric top view
+no - pop menu interactions (chose fonts and icons) see IKEA exemple no- details page and product interactios no - in scene interactions for change colors and some other props no- top down umbrella menu no - sections menu isometric top view ok - router system and scene fadein transition // transition needs improvments

 # code

-- wrapper component for primitive geometry
+no - analyze load performance and possible optimizations no - change router system to allow multi routers by id // add primitive c-router ok - wrapper component for primitive geometry

 ## Exemples